-When you 'get in touch' with someone, you communicate with him by phone or email.
+When you 'get in touch' with people, you communicate with them by phone or email.
 Notice the following:

-- We have been trying to get in touch with him all day and
+- We have been trying to get in touch with him all day.

-- I will get in touch with you next week, and we'll make a
+- I will get in touch with you next week.

 An 'emergency' is a sudden or urgent situation that you weren't expecting.
 Many times an emergency is when someone is injured and needs immediate attention.
 Notice the following:

-- It was a bit of an emergency at work when the cash
+- It was a bit of an emergency when the machine stopped working.

-- I have kind of an emergency situation at home, and I
+- I have an emergency situation at home, and I need to leave.

 Your 'attention span' is how long you can focus your attention on something.
 Notice the following:

-- I am kind of distracted today, so my attention span is
+- I am distracted today, so my attention span is not good.

-If a child learns 'responsibility,' he learns what he has an obligation to do and he does it without someone telling him to do it.
+If a child learns 'responsibility,' he learns what he has an obligation to do without someone telling him to do it.
 Notice the following:

-- She does everything for her kids, and they are not
+- She does everything for her kids, so they're not learning responsibility.

 - You learn a lot of responsibility when you start living on your own.